-Professionals who are well-versed in education tech can provide important perspective to educators, administrators and policymakers.
-Graduates with these skills can help schools and teachers synthesize multimedia content with Web platforms, design online curricula, support individual device users and ensure other officials at an institution or organization stay up-to-date on emerging tools and methods.
+Professionals who are well-versed in education tech can offer important perspective to educators, administrators and policymakers.
+An education technology specialist can help schools and teachers synthesize multimedia content with Web platforms, design online curricula, support individual device users and be aware of emerging tools and methods.

-Most instructional design positions, particularly ones in higher education, typically call for at least a master's degree and typically require previous work experience with instructional technologies, faculty development or classroom teaching.
-Corporate training programs make extensive use of instructional design concepts, also, so grads without much classroom experience might find a better fit for their skills in the private sector.
+- Most instructional design positions, particularly ones in higher education, typically call for at least a master's degree and may require previous work experience with instructional technologies, faculty development, or classroom teaching.

 Elementary or Secondary School Teacher

-Candidates for most teaching positions at the elementary and secondary level need a bachelor's degree and teaching certification, but they're typically not required to hold a master's degree.
-A graduate certificate or other non-degree training program is a popular choice for students who plan to use their tech skills in the classroom.
+- Candidates for most teaching positions at the elementary and secondary level need a bachelor's degree and teaching certification, but they're typically not required to hold a master's degree.
+A graduate certificate or other non-degree training program in educational technology can be a smart choice for students looking to improve their tech skills.

 Knowledge of educational tech concepts and specific desirable learning outcomes can mean the difference between a great piece of classroom software and one that's just decent.
-Startups are fairly common in today's education market, and developers with formal training can be very valuable to up-and-coming startup companies in the education market.
+For this reason, software developers with formal education in both education and technology can be crucial to up-and-coming startup companies in the education market.

-Positions in software development tend to require a bachelor's or master's degree in a discipline related to computer science or engineering, so graduate certificates in educational technology are popular in this field as well.
-Candidates who combine a bachelor's in computer science with an M.A. or M.S. in education technology may be particularly well suited to educational software development.
+- Positions in software development tend to require a bachelor's or master's degree in a discipline related to computer science or engineering.
+Candidates who combine a bachelor's in computer science with an M.A. or M.S. in education technology may be particularly well-suited to educational software development.

 Academic Technology Consultant

-Expertise in edu tech can benefit a wide range of organizations, but not everyone can afford to keep a full-time tech professional on staff at all times.
+Expertise in educational technology can benefit a wide range of organizations, but not everyone can afford to keep a full-time tech professional on staff at all times.
 Consultants can specialize -- offering their skills primarily to higher education institutions, for example -- or they can cast a wide net and offer basic services to a variety of organizations.

-Here's a short list of some national and international organizations and associations that serve the education tech community:
+Explore this short list of national and international organizations and associations that serve the education technology community: